Header image

 This project automatically switches between these 4 bands using Blue Tooth and switching 4 relays.
 This allows the use of separate switched antennas.
 In addition, a 5th relay operates when PTT is active on the IC-705.

-The black replays i had in the junk pile used in the original Proto build were a gamble, but tried them out.
+The black relays I had in the junk box used in the original Proto build (not shown) were a gamble, but tried them out.
 Result was poor on 70cm and 2m bands.
 This new version using better "RF" style relays has been built.
 (Thanks to Richard, VE2DX, for suggesting these relays) Losses on all bands (when selected) is <0.2dB

 The Schematic is here updated relays.
 Note, on this board, the UHF relay isolates the other 3 bands when selected so no long tracks or 'stubs'.